 Exodus Consultancy operates the website exodusclouds.com and is listed in the PeeringDB interconnection database under AS210618.
 It does not announce any IP prefixes, so its current operational role is limited to registry presence without internet traffic routing.

-The entity is tracked because it holds an ASN and could become an active routing participant.
+The entity is tracked because it holds an ASN and could become an active routing entity.
 If it begins advertising IP prefixes, it would alter the global routing landscape for networks that accept its announcements.
 Currently dormant, it represents a latent risk whose activation would require routing decisions by interconnection partners.

 Watchpoints